All Episodes

 That is so fucking crazy.

-Like, how insane do you have to get to care about French politics as an American woman and just be like, I will die on this hill, legally speaking?
+Like, how insane do you have to get to care about French politics as an American woman and just be like, I will die on this hill, legally speaking.

-Yeah, I was thinking that this conspiracy theory is like pretty weak, but then when she said she would stake her entire professional career on it, I was like, well, I don't know.
+But then when she said she would stake her entire professional career on it, I was like, well, I don't know.

-That's a pretty, I don't know if she would want to risk something so valuable.
+That's a pretty I don't know if she would want to risk something so valuable.

 Yeah, her vaunted career.

-I think part of the sloppy presentation of this conspiracy theory by Owens can be attributed to the fact that she's just like amplifying a French conspiracy theory that first became popular in 2021.
+of this conspiracy theory by Owens can be attributed to the fact that she's just like amplifying a French conspiracy theory that first became popular in 2021.

-So she doesn't really really understand it.
+So she doesn't really, really understand it.

-what she understands is that this is juicy content that went viral in France and then can potentially go viral here.
+What she, like, what she understands is that this is juicy content that went viral in France and then can potentially go viral here.

 Oh, interesting.

-Like she doesn't actually have to do the hard work of coming up with a narrative herself.
+Because it's like mostly recycled, like she doesn't actually have to do the hard work of coming up with a narrative herself.

 I feel like Hollywood does this a lot.